11 Jul Sleep your way to a relaxing summer holiday

 After long hours at work, packing lunches and getting the kids ready for school every day, spending hours at your children’s sport practices (sometimes in the rain), making dinner, and sometimes crashing on the couch at night, you deserve a relaxing summer holiday!
 However, you do not want to return from your holiday tired enough to need another vacation.
 Some holiday trips can be draining, but here are some tips to make the most of your summer vacation, without exhausting yourself, and ensure you get the rest you need.

 Prepare for your summer holiday in advance.
-Whenever you find 5 minutes, here and there, start making a list of everything you need to pack.
+Whenever you find 5 minutes, here and there, start making a list of everything you need to pack whether you’re heading abroad or to the ultimate UK caravan spots.
 Set out a suitcase a week before your trip and start gradually packing.
 This will get you excited for your trip and will help you avoid the last-minute, stay up late (or all night) packing frenzy!
 This will also help you decide ahead of time which outfits you want to wear, and will help you avoid packing your entire closet for just a 5-7 day-trip.
 In particular, make sure to get plenty of rest the night before your trip, which will help you avoid starting your trip already needing to catch up on sleep.
 The night before your trip, think of it like an important business meeting or presentation that you want to be well-rested for and well-prepared.
 This will help you to better manage stress while traveling.

 Pack some sleeping essentials.
 For long international flights, make sure to pack a comfortable neck pillow and sweater or blanket (in case it is too cold).
 Neck pillows are a great way to get a few hours of rest during flights.
 You can even buy a spandex headband (~24 inches long) used to absorb sweat while exercising, and tie it around the head rest, so that it loosely fits around your forehead to prevent your head from falling from side-to-side during the flight.
 This headband along with the neck pillow should make you cozy enough to be able to rest during part of your flight.
 Airline pilots have invented a similar eye-mask headband that wraps around the back of the seat to hold the head still during sleep for flights.
 Pack ear-plugs or headphones to diminish the noise around you on the flight.
 Wear an eye mask during flights or in hotel rooms to diminish sunlight and other ambient light.
 If you typically do not sleep well when you are away from home, consider packing your own pillow or pillowcase.
 The scent and texture of your home pillowcase might ease you into sleep better while traveling.
 Lavender is a soothing scent, and is suggested to aid in sleep; so, get a small tube of lavender lotion and apply to your hands and neck just before sleep, while on vacation, to aid your sleep.